Accessible Design | Hardware Product Design | User-Centered Design

 • Provide haptic feedback for obstacles

-• Include accurate directions, especially for last-mile navigation and spaces where there is no shoreline to follow
+• Include an accurate turn-by-turn direction guidance, especially for last-mile navigation and spaces where there is no shoreline (such as edge of sidewalk) to follow

-• Take the impact of noise levels in outdoor environments into account
+• Take the impact of noise levels in outdoor environments into consideration, so that user can hear the guidance clearly regardless the using environment

 Cicerone Sketch